 If you would like to get in touch with us, please call us on 0191 334 8115, or email us at email@example.com.

 What happens when you apply?

 If you declare a disability on your UCAS application then you will receive an email from us about our Disability Support Service which also invites you to get in touch to discuss what support is available, including any financial support you might be entitled to.
 Doing this early in the application process means that if you become a student with us then everything should be in place when you join.

 Anything you disclose to us will be in confidence, but it may be necessary to divulge information with relevant staff or other agencies inside or outside the university to help with your support package.
 If we need to do this we will ask your permission to do so.

-Don’t worry if you don’t declare a disability on your UCAS application form, or you find out you need to talk to us after you’ve submitted your form.
+Don’t worry if you don’t declare a disability on your UCAS application, or you find out you need to talk to us after you’ve submitted your application.
 You can contact Disability Support at any time during the application process.